 Slavery and Human Trafficking Statement

 The AXA Group has a long history of adhering to and promoting strong professional ethics and is committed to conducting its business according to the highest standards of honesty and fairness.
-This commitment to observing such ethical standards is designed not only to ensure compliance with applicable laws and regulations in the various jurisdictions where AXA operates but also to earning and keeping the continued trust of its clients, shareholders, personnel and business partners.
+This commitment to observing such ethical standards is designed, not only to ensure compliance with applicable laws and regulations in the various jurisdictions where AXA operates, but also to earn and keep the continued trust of its clients, shareholders, personnel and business partners.
 AXA believes that its success and reputation is not only dependant on the quality of its products and the services provided to its clients, but also on the way it does business.
-This includes a strong commitment to human rights and therefore, it welcomes the transparency promoted by the MSA.
+This includes a strong commitment to human rights and it welcomes the transparency promoted by the MSA.

 1. Company’s structure and business

-Each Company is incorporated in the UK and fully owned and backed by the AXA Group, a world leader in financial protection and wealth management - with AXA being the ultimate parent company with its head office in Paris, France.
+Each Company is incorporated in the UK and fully owned and backed by the AXA Group, a world leader in financial protection and wealth management, with the parent company having its head office in Paris, France.